architMahto/screecher-rest-api/README.md

 ## Overview

-An RESTFul API for Screecher.
+An RESTful API for Screecher.
 Screecher is a mock social media platform where user can posts screeches.

 ## Prerequisites